onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 I was hesitant to make such media before finishing my book and making it as uncensorable as information theoretically possible - I do not want to be suicided - but I just want to get something out there - the very much unfinished book is in a github repo - here’s the git hash of a checkpoint in its history if it needs to be finished by someone else - it would take 2-3 years for someone coming into it to write it properly as they’d need for things to imprint in their heads
 I don't even have a good model for how to think how worried I should be and if I'm taking a huge risk - I'm embracing the unknown with a leap of faith - my faith is in the goodness of the world and in the persuadability of human beings
 All the peace lovers get shot for some reason - reenact the quote from bill hicks with paper people and shoot them 1 by 1 with your middle fingers and then blow one of them like a smoking gun and show it to the camera
-> "Did you ever stop to thnk about all the people we kill?
+> "Did you ever stop to think about all the people we kill?
 They're always people who tell us to live together in harmony and try to love one another: Jesus, Ghandi, Lincoln, John Kennedy, Bobby Kennedy, Medgar Evers, Malcolm X, Martin Luther King, John Lennon.
 They all said: 'Try to live together peacefully.'
 BAM!
 Right in the f--in head!
 Aparently we're not ready for that!" - [George Carlin](https://www.azquotes.com/quote/891216) the only reason that keeps happening to them is because we tolerate that being done to them - we've allowed that to happen to them
 > "Opportunists are promoted, realists are co-opted, idealists are frightened and radicals are shot." - [Heather Marsh](https://www.goodreads.com/quotes/7996445-opportunists-are-promoted-realists-are-co-opted-idealists-are-frightened-and)
 Draw a circle on your forehead and then makeup yourself like the joker and ask - why so serious and hold the camera and laugh - lets put a target on that face - you think this is dangerous for me?
 I think the status quo is dangerous for everyone